How to Plan Your Q1 Marketing Strategy in 4 Simple Steps

 Digital marketing has gone through a considerable transformation with the current advancements of data science and technology.
 Utilizing machine learning can be beneficial for several areas such as ad targeting and personalization, but also driving highly dynamic content that is focused and custom-made.

-Finally, fill in your Q1 marketing strategy
+Step 4: Complete your Q1 marketing strategy plan

 If you’ve gotten this far and you’re still with us, congratulations!
-You’re getting ready to crush it in 2023.
+You’re getting ready to crush it in 2024.
 All that’s left now is to fill in your Q1 marketing strategy, and start to flesh out the rest of the year.

 At this point, it probably doesn’t seem so overwhelming because you’re flush with information on what the competition is doing and you’ve got a good stash of your own assets ready to redeploy.

-1. Define your current Situation
+1. Define your current situation

 What are your current strengths and weaknesses?
 What are your best opportunities and potential threats?
 What is your competitive advantage?

-2. Gather your resources
+2. Gather your marketing resources

 Before you can create a plan, you must know what you’re working with.
 What is your budget for the year?
 How did the budget hold up last year–should you be working harder to stretch it further?
 Did you leave money on the table?
 How strong is your marketing team?
 Are there any gaps to cover?
 Strengths to capitalize on?